Gottfried Helnwein: Comics and trivial art

 In 2000, the San Francisco Museum of Modern Art presented Helnwein's painting "Mouse I" (1995, oil and acrylic on canvas, 210 cm x 310 cm) at the exhibition The Darker Side of Playland: Childhood Imagery from the Logan Collection.

-Alicia Miller commented on Helnwein's work in Artweek:

-"In 'The Darker Side of Playland', the endearing cuteness of beloved toys and cartoon characters turns menacing and monstrous.
+Alicia Miller commented on Helnwein's work in Artweek: "In 'The Darker Side of Playland', the endearing cuteness of beloved toys and cartoon characters turns menacing and monstrous.
 Much of the work has the quality of childhood nightmares.
 In those dreams, long before any adult understanding of the specific pains and evils that live holds, the familiar and comforting objects and images of a child's world are rent with something untoward.
 For children, not understanding what really to be afraid of, these dreams portend some pain and disturbance lurking into the landscape.
 Perhaps nothing in the exhibition exemplifies this better than Gottfried Helnwein's 'Mickey'.
 His portrait of Disney's favorite mouse occupies an entire wall of the gallery; rendered from an oblique angle, his jaunty, ingenuous visage looks somehow sneaky and suspicious.
 His broad smile, encasing a row of gleaming teeth, seems more a snarl or leer.
-This is Mickey as Mr. Hyde, his hidden other self now disturbingly revealed.

-Helnwein's Mickey is painted in shades of gray, as if pictured on an old black-and-white TV set.
+This is Mickey as Mr. Hyde, his hidden other self now disturbingly revealed.Helnwein's Mickey is painted in shades of gray, as if pictured on an old black-and-white TV set.
 We are meant to be transported to the flickering edges of our own childhood memories in a time imaginably more blameless, crime-less and guiltless.
-But Mickey's terrifying demeanor hints of things to come ...".
+But Mickey's terrifying demeanor hints of things to come...".

+Since 2018 the work 'Dark Mousse' can be visited at Colección SOLO museum in Madrid, where it is part of its permanent exhibition.